A New Challenge for Investment Managers? ADA Compliant PDFs, Websites

 “Typically, when firms are anticipating a new regulation, they set aside some budget to make sure they can work with their vendor to make it happen,” said Cheryl Gelfond, VP of Operations at Synthesis Technology.

 Gelfond also stated that firms might consider automating more documents outside of just factsheets and commentaries.
-Documents that aren’t always automated like fund guides and sales ideas may get integrated into the document automation mix to standardize and streamline their ADA compliant document production as much as possible.
+For instance, documents that aren’t always automated like fund guides and sales ideas may get integrated into the document automation mix to standardize and streamline their ADA compliant document production as much as possible.

-A few of the compliance insiders I spoke with confirmed that this is in fact influencing how firms are allocating their budgets for 2015.
+A few compliance insiders I spoke with confirmed this is influencing how firms are allocating their budgets for 2015.

 Working with a Document Automation Vendor

 Many major asset management firms are placing a focus on ADA compliance in 2015.
-Most are making room in their budgets to ensure their websites and digital documents are accessible, in accordance with Section 508 standards.
+Most are making room in their budgets to ensure their websites and digital documents are accessible, following Section 508 standards.
 Currently, Section 508 only applies to federal agencies and organizations receiving government funding.
-However, due to recent ADA non-compliance suits and the impending Section 508 refresh, asset managers and other companies in the private sector are making moves to comply with these standards.
+However, due to recent ADA non-compliance suits, asset managers and other private sector companies are making moves to comply.

 Helpful Resources on ADA Compliance and Section 508